 How much of my portfolio should be in AI stocks?

 Deciding on your overall portfolio composition will depend on many individual factors, such as your risk tolerance and investment goals.
-AI stocks are generally thought to have a higher risk-reward ratio than other individual stocks, so you may want to keep the percentage of AI stocks in your portfolio low, unless you have a very high risk tolerance.
+AI stocks can be highly volatile and are generally thought to have a higher risk-reward ratio than other individual stocks, so your level of risk tolerance may help inform how much of your portfolio to devote to AI equities.

 Should I buy individual AI stocks or an AI ETF?

 Whether you should focus on AI stocks as compared to investing in an AI ETF depends on your overall investment goals and risk tolerance.
-You will generally have less volatility in an AI ETF, since your risk is spread out among many different stocks.
+You will typically have less volatility in an AI ETF, since your risk is spread out among many different stocks.
+Keep in mind, however, that AI ETFs may still be more volatile than other ETFs or stocks since they focus on a rapidly evolving technology sector.

 How do I stay updated on AI stock trends?